 With a capacity of 30,400 grains per cycle, the General Electric GXSF30V is an affordable midsize salt-based water softener that small households (three to four occupants) with two bathrooms can consider.
 It removes up to 95 grains of hardness per gallon and 7 PPM of iron, at a service flow rate of 7.5 gallons per minute — enough for softening moderately hard to very hard water in houses with modest water consumption.

-The GXSF30V features GE SmartSoft technology which enables the system to learn the household water-usage patterns and adjust performance accordingly.
+The GXSF30V features GE SmartSoft technology, enabling the system to learn household water usage patterns and adjust performance accordingly.
 It includes programmable operation with permanent memory, allowing it to save your configurations during power outages.
 It also has a light indicator that notifies you how many days are left before you must refill the tank.
 One downside, depending on your home's pipes: This model only has a plumbing connection for up to 1-inch pipes.

 4. Best electronic water descaler: Eddy Electronic Water Descaler

 List Price: $199.99